aditya-raj/careers/README.rst

 Responsibilities:

-    Analyze, architect and develop database-driven applications using Python, Django, HTML, JavaScript, and PostgreSQL.
+    -Analyze, architect, and develop database-driven applications using Python, Django, HTML, Javascript, and PostgreSQL.
-    Research, analyze, implement and integrate new mechanisms and technologies to solve technical problems (don't reinvent the wheel).
+    -Research, analyze, implement and integrate new mechanisms and technologies to solve technical problems (don't reinvent the wheel).
-    Proven experience in developing high availability, high volume web based applications using Python, Django, and PostgreSQL.
+    -Proven experience in developing high availability, high volume web based applications using Python, Django, and PostgreSQL.

+Experience:

-    Experience with HTML, JavaScript, and CSS.
+    -Experience with HTML, Javascript, and CSS.
-    Experience with the APIs from social networks like Facebook and Twitter.
+    -Experience with the APIs from social networks like Facebook and Twitter.
-    Experience with database design and optimizations.
+    -Experience with database design and optimizations.
-    Strong written and verbal communication skills
+    -Strong written and verbal communication skills.
-    Excels at working in a highly collaborative environment
+    -Excel at working in a highly collaborative environment.

 What we offer
 =============